wpi-automata/XPlaneAutolandScenario/README.md

 Due to changes in the vision_driver.py script in order to run previously generated datasets through the NN, auto_lander.py and train.py are always run in the colette_dev branch only.

-error_generator.py runs a dataset through the NN and records the output of the NN to a csv file called generated_states.csv. error_plot.py takes the true state information of the airplane for a particular image using the states.csv file in the dataset and uses it and generated_states.csv to calculate the error in output of the NN.
+Only in colette-dev_error-plot branch: error_generator.py runs a dataset through the NN and records the output of the NN to a csv file called generated_states.csv. error_plot.py takes the true state information of the airplane for a particular image using the states.csv file in the dataset and uses it and generated_states.csv to calculate the error in output of the NN.
 Contrary to it's name, it doesn't actually plot anything....
-Make sure the datasets are also cut over to the repo prior to running.
+Make sure the datasets are also cut over to the repo prior to running. image_check.py was a test program created to sanity check the tensor images.